Leoni24/git-project4/README.md

 ## How to contribute

-We can supply examples and make it interesting
+We can supply examples and make it interesting for learning.

 ## Deplyment